SAP/ui5-tooling/docs/pages/ESSupport.md

 ### Library Initialization

-This analyzer checks every JavaScript file for occurences of a `sap/ui/core/Core#initLibrary` call.
+The [Library.js Analyzer](https://github.com/SAP/ui5-builder/blob/main/lib/lbt/analyzer/analyzeLibraryJS.js) checks every JavaScript file for occurences of a `sap/ui/core/Core#initLibrary` call.
 If so, the following information will be set:

 - noLibraryCSS: false when the noLibraryCSS property had been set in the initLibrary info object
 - types: string array with the names of the types contained in the library